mediagrid/capacitor-native-audio/README.md

 setRate(params: AudioPlayerDefaultParams & { rate: number; }) => Promise<void>
 ```

+Set the rate for the audio source to be played at.
+Should be a decimal.
+An example being `1` is normal speed, `0.5` being half the speed and `1.5` being 1.5 times faster.

 | Param        | Type                                                                                              |
 | ------------ | ------------------------------------------------------------------------------------------------- |
 | **`params`** | <code><a href="#audioplayerdefaultparams">AudioPlayerDefaultParams</a> & { rate: number; }</code> |

+**Since:** 1.0.0

 --------------------